lubeda/EspHoMaTriXv2/README.md

 You can configure two fonts if you like.

 The font needs to be readable on a matrix display.
 I use a font with 6 pixels height and one with 8 Pixel height.
-The 6px font is my default on all screens with a progress bar or the day of week lower line.
+The 6px font is my default on all screens, with a progress bar or the day of week lower line.

-Some people use an "normal" font from Trip5 and another for cyrillic, korean or hebrew letters.
+Some people use a "normal" font from Trip5 and another for Cyrillic, Korean or Hebrew letters.

-dbuezas has also contributed tow optimized fonts with umlauts for this kind of display `mateine.ttf` and `mateineThin.ttf` see [here](https://github.com/lubeda/EspHoMaTriXv2/issues/63).
+@dbuezas has also contributed tow optimized fonts with umlauts for this kind of display `mateine.ttf` and `mateineThin.ttf` see [here](https://github.com/lubeda/EspHoMaTriXv2/issues/63).

 ```yaml
 font: